danjohnson3141/Jekyll-Test/events/GET-events-event_id.md

 =
 #### Parameters

-:event_id - Integer, passed in through the URL.
+(event) :id - Integer, passed in through the URL.
 Is derived from the 'id' field of the 'events' table.

 =
 ####JSON request example: